utkuozdemir/utkuozdemir.github.io/_pages/about.md

 bringing up Kubernetes clusters on bare-metal and/or VMs on daily basis, ensuring their stability and high availability.

-Even though I shifted my focus, Java as an ecosystem has a special place in me, and I still keep myself up-to-date on the Java ecosystem by following it closely.
+Even though I shifted my focus, the Java ecosystem holds a special place in my heart, and I still keep myself up-to-date on the Java ecosystem by following it closely.

 Other than software, I am into gaming (PC, consoles), cooking and biking.